 Vietnamese Fried Roll

 Vietnamese Fried Roll (Cha Gio) was listed in Top 50 Most Tasty Dishes in the world by CNN in 2011.
 It’s one of 12 Vietnamese dishes recognized as Top Dishes of Asia Record by Asian Records.
-Cha Gio is a traditional Vietnamese food which is made from simple ingredients but has special taste.
+Cha Gio is a traditional Vietnamese food that is made from simple ingredients but has a special taste.
 It has been said that this food appeared during the era of French colonial rule.
-Until now, Cha Gio has become one the most popular foods at Tet festival, on weddings, on death anniversaries and at parties.
-Being a brilliant gems among Vietnamese dishes, it’s considered as the soul of the country.
+Until now, Cha Gio has become one of the most popular foods at Tet festival, at weddings, on death anniversaries and at parties.
+Being a brilliant gem among Vietnamese dishes, it’s considered as the soul of the country.

-Main ingredients to make Cha Gio are rice paper, pork, shrimp, wood ear, egg, carrot, vermicelli and fish sauce.
+The main ingredients to make Cha Gio are rice paper, pork, shrimp, wood ear, egg, carrot, vermicelli and fish sauce.
 Pork and shrimp are ground or chopped up.
 Wood ear, carrot and vermicelli are minced.
-All then are mixed well with egg, sugar, salt, fish sauce, garlick and black pepper to make the Cha Gio’s filling.
-After that use rice paper to wrap the filling into medium rolls which are deep-fried until they turn brown yellow, smelling and crispy.
-Vietnamese Fried Rolls better are served hot with dipping fish sauce, rice noodles (or steamed rice).
+All then are mixed well with egg, sugar, salt, fish sauce, garlic and black pepper to make the Cha Gio’s filling.
+After that use rice paper to wrap the filling into medium rolls that are deep-fried until they turn brown yellow, smelling and crispy.
+Vietnamese Fried Rolls should be served hot with dipping fish sauce, rice noodles (or steamed rice).

 Rice paper – must ingredient of Vietnamese Fried Roll

 Filling is ready for wrapping